anudishu/RAG-Terraform-Vertex/README.md

 #### 🖥️ Run a Query from Terminal

-Open `query.py`, set the correct project and datastore IDs at the end of the file, then run:
+Open `query.py`, set the correct project ID at the end of the file, then run:

 ```bash
 python query.py